 While I won't claim that fractals represent a symbol at the same level that zero and infinity do, I will assert that the system of notation ushered in by fractal geometry represents a portmanteau embodying infinite/finite, continuous/discontinuous methods of symbolization.
 Here, recursive iteration on the imaginary plane reveals yet another level of complexity both in nature and collective consciousness.
-Here, observers are even more complexly, self-reflexively and consciously entangled in the observed.
-This fleshes out further Jung's intuition that number brings "order into the chaos of appearances."
-Within fractals, not only does what you see depend upon the scale of observation, but also the closer you look, the more there is to see.
+At this level, observers are even more complexly, self-reflexively and consciously entangled in the observed in a way further fleshing out Jung's intuition that number brings "order into the chaos of appearances."

-As a prelude to fractals, let's consider imaginary numbers, which appear as a vital link between complicated order manifest in nature and in the human mind.
-Discovered in the seventeenth century by Italian mathematician Jerome Cardano, imaginary numbers involve two independent, or orthogonal, axes, one real and one imaginary, and the seemingly impossible square root of -1.
-As their name suggests, these numbers originally were considered entirely fanciful, even though they kept cropping up in equations of the form, X2 = -1.
+As a prelude to fractals, consider imaginary numbers, which appear as a vital link between complicated order manifest in nature and in the human mind.
+Discovered in the seventeenth century by Italian mathematician Jerome Cardano, imaginary numbers involve two orthogonal axes, one real and one imaginary, and the seemingly impossible square root of -1.
+As their name suggests, these numbers originally were considered entirely fanciful, even though they kept cropping up in equations of the form, $X^2 = -1$.

 As often occurs with even the most far-out seeming mathematical abstractions, unexpected practical uses are eventually found, sometimes in the strangest, most apparently magical places.
 For example, although non-Euclidean geometry was originally thought impractical and contradictory to everyday perception, its rather strange geometry perfectly models Einstein's four-dimensional curvature of spacetime.
-Generally within mathematical equations, the square root of -1represents invisible, extra, or hidden dimensionality.
+Generally within mathematical equations, the square root of -1 represents invisible, extra, or hidden dimensionality.
 In electrical engineering it models reversed polarities of alternating currents.
 In Einstein's famous equation, $E = mc^2$, the square root of -1 represents the fourth dimension of time, added to the three customary dimensions of space: length, width, and depth.
 As modeled geometrically by Kauffman (2001), imaginary numbers also crop up in quantum mechanics, another field spawned by Einstein's discoveries, where they capture (or fail to capture) immeasurable, non-local aspects of electron behavior known as wave functions.

-Jung and his followers play with the idea that imaginary numbers serve to unify inner and outer worlds.
-As Robertson (2000) notes, Jung mistakenly calls them "transcendent numbers," and names a corresponding psychological function - the transcendent function - after them.
-Jung interprets real and imaginary aspects of the complex plane in terms of the union of conscious and unconscious contents of the psyche.
+Jung and his followers played with the idea that imaginary numbers serve to unify inner and outer worlds.
+As Robertson (2000) notes, Jung mistakenly called them "transcendent numbers," naming a corresponding psychological function - the transcendent function - after them.
+Jung interpreted real and imaginary aspects of the complex plane in terms of the union of conscious and unconscious contents of the psyche.
 This union for Jung constitutes the essence of individuation, the process by which we come most fully into ourselves.
 During individuation, the "little self" of the conscious ego aligns and balances with the "big Self" of the unconscious whole: The part of the known coincides with the whole of the unknown.

 Physicist and psychologist Arnold Mindell (2000) believes that all mathematics is a code for linking observers with the observed.
 Mindell upholds imaginary numbers to represent qualitative, subjective aspects of experience, or what he calls "nonconsensual reality," his thinking influenced by Wolfgang Pauli, a physicist whose psychoanalysis also inspired Jung.
 Pauli's most famous dream involved an inner music teacher who conceptualized imaginary numbers as the key to unifying physics and psychology (see Wolf, 1994).
-Geometrically, by signifying a phase shift of 90 degrees in the complex plane to represent orthogonal dimensions, Kauffman (2001) characterizes i as the most primal distinction in the observer.
+Geometrically, because they represent a phase shift of 90 degrees in the complex plane and represent orthogonality in its most basic form, Kauffman (2001) characterizes i as the most primal distinction in the observer.
 Generally, it appears that those artificially constructed fictions called complex numbers, which possess both a real and an imaginary component, tend to emerge in the very same, self-reflexive places where the observer is increasingly detectable within the observed.